-In Year 9 students have many opportunities to practise Mercy Values whilst exploring and developing an understanding of voluntary work in their school and wider community.
-Throughout Year 9 students learn about creating balancing in their school and home life.
+In Year 9 students have many opportunities to practise Mercy values whilst exploring and developing an understanding of voluntary work in their school and the wider community.
+Throughout Year 9 students learn about creating balance in their school and home life.

 - how do experiences lead to growth and change?

 - can Shakespeare’s comedies do more than make us laugh?

 - how do we understand our relationship with ourselves, our community, and the environment through the study of narrative and mythology?